4. How inspectors make judgements under the SCCIF

 4.1 Judgement structure

-Our judgement structure stems from our first principle of inspection – to focus on the things that matter most to children’s lives – and places the progress and experiences of children and other people who use children’s services at the core of inspections.
+Our judgement structure stems from our first principle of inspection – to focus on the things that matter most to children and young people’s lives – and places the progress and experiences of children, young people and other people who use children and young people’s services at the core of inspections.

 All SCCIF inspections follow the 4-point scale (outstanding, good, requires improvement to be good, and inadequate) to make judgements on the:

-- overall experiences and progress of young people, taking into account:
+- overall experiences and progress of children and young people, taking into account:

 - how well children and young people are helped and protected